 Federal agencies with unneeded personal property must dispose of it through GSA by following these steps:

-Consider Direct Transfer: Once the agency completes the inventory assessment, it can directly transfer its excess personal property to another federal agency without prior GSA approval—assuming the total acquisition cost is no more than $10,000 per line item.
+Once the agency completes the inventory assessment, it can directly transfer its excess personal property to another federal agency without prior GSA approval—assuming the total acquisition cost is no more than $10,000 per line item.

 The forms must be signed and approved by the agency allocating the property, the agency receiving the property, and the regional GSA Area Property Officer.
-Once the transfer is official, the agencies must coordinate the actual shipping and transportation of the property.
+The agencies must coordinate the actual shipping and transportation of the property once the transfer is official, .

-To learn more about screening your property through AAMS and GSAXcess, watch this informational video
+Learn more about screening your property through AAMS and GSAXcess® informational video.

-Offer to State and Local Agencies and Organizations: If no federal agency expresses interest by the end of the 21-day screening period (14 days if the property is furniture or computers), GSA declares the personal property as surplus and offers it to the State Agencies for Surplus Property (SASP) for donation.
+GSA declares the personal property as surplus and offers it to the State Agencies for Surplus Property (SASP) for donation if no federal agency expresses interest by the end of the 21-day screening period (14 days if the property is furniture or computers).

-Sell to the Public: If no state or local government agency (or other qualified recipient) expresses interest in the personal property, the property becomes available to the public for sale provided GSA is selected as the Sales Center.
+The property becomes available to the public for sale if no state or local government agency (or other qualified recipient) expresses interest in the personal property, provided GSA is selected as the Sales Center.

 Note: The federal agency must abandon or destroy the item or items in a way that is safe for the public health and security.

-Currently, the federal disposal process does not address recycling of excess personal property.
+The federal disposal process does not address recycling of excess personal property currently.
 However, reuse or recycling is always preferable to disposing of an item in a landfill.

 Acquiring Excess Federal Personal Property

 Government regulations mandate that federal agencies consider acquiring excess personal property first, before purchasing new items.
-Each year, this approach saves taxpayers hundreds of millions of dollars.
-For more information, reference 41 CFR 102-36.305 to 41 CFR 102-36.330.
+This approach saves taxpayers hundreds of millions of dollars each year.
+Please see 41 CFR 102-36.305 to 41 CFR 102-36.330 for more information.

-Use GSAXcess®: Federal agencies use GSAXcess® to look through GSA's worldwide online inventory of excess personal property.
+Federal agencies can use GSAXcess® to look through GSA's worldwide online inventory of excess personal property.

-Note: Typically, acquiring federal agencies do not pay for excess personal property.
+Note: Acquiring federal agencies do not typically pay for excess personal property.
 However, they are responsible for any packing, shipping, and transportation costs.

-Conduct On-site Screening: Federal agencies can often view personal property offerings at the facility holding the item or items.
-To enter the facility, federal agency employees must present a valid federal ID or other security credential in order to enter the facility.
+Federal agencies can often view personal property offerings at the facility holding the item or items.
+Federal agency employees must present a valid federal ID or other security credential in order to enter the facility.

-Locate Personal Property: Federal agencies can locate what they need on GSAXcess®.
-In order to access and select/report property in the system, agencies need a User ID and password, which can be issued by the local GSA Area Property Officer, or in some cases, the Central Office.
-All federal employees with a ".gov" or ".mil" email address can access the system with Search-Only access.
+Federal agencies can locate what they need on GSAXcess®.
+Agencies need a User ID and password, which can be issued by the local GSA Area Property Officer, or the Central Office to access and select/report property in the system.
+All federal employees with a ".gov" or ".mil" email address can access the system with search-only access.

-Process Transfer Order: After the acquiring agency's approving official approves the transfer, the APO will then electronically approve the SF 122.
+The APO will electronically approve the SF 122 after the acquiring agency's approving official approves the transfer.
 The system will then email a copy of the approval to the holding agency and the acquiring agency.

-Arrange Pickup: The acquiring agency contacts the disposing agency to arrange pickup.
+The acquiring agency must contact the disposing agency to arrange pickup.
 Pickup must occur within 15 calendar days from the date of allocation (21 days from date of allocation for DoD excess).
-If additional removal time is required, the agency is responsible for requesting such additional removal time.
+The agency is responsible for requesting additional removal time if required.

 Note: The acquiring agency is responsible for any packing, shipping, or transportation costs.

-For more information on how to report, request, and acquire excess property, click this link to watch our video.
+Watch out video for more information on how to report, request, and acquire excess property.